What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 • bigheads;

-Typical raincoats are small (5-6 cm in height, 2.5-3 cm in radius).
-Their fruiting bodies are closed, in young individuals they are covered with a double membrane.
-The outer layer of the shell of the fruiting body may be covered with cracks, small scales or spines.
-As the fungus ages, the outer layer falls off, exposing the inner - brown or ocher - layer, which covers the ripening ones.
+Typical raincoats are small in size (height - 5-6 cm, radius - 2.5-3 cm).
+Their fruiting bodies are closed; in young individuals they are covered with a double shell.
+The outer layer of the fruit body shell may be covered with cracks, small scales or spines.
+As the mushroom ages, the outer layer falls off, exposing the inner - brown or ocher - layer, which covers the ripening ones.

 All of the above types of true puffballs are the most common category 4 mushrooms in the central regions and middle lane our country.
-They are very similar to each other, and the pearl species is also called real, or edible.
-It is covered with large thorns, which makes it look like goblin mushrooms.
+They are very similar to each other, and the pearl type is also called real, or edible.
+It is covered with large spines, which makes it look like a bighead mushroom.

 Golovachi

-Mushrooms of this genus are similar to raincoats, some mushroom pickers often confuse them.
-The main differences between golovaches and raincoats:
+Mushrooms of this genus are similar to puffballs; some mushroom pickers often confuse them.
+The main differences between bigheads and raincoats:

 • larger sizes (at least 7 cm in height and 3.5 cm in radius);

-• the fruiting body of these mushrooms, after the spores ripen, is torn much more strongly than that of ordinary raincoats.
+• The fruiting body of these mushrooms, after the spores ripen, ruptures much more strongly than that of ordinary puffballs.

 Otherwise, they look about the same as raincoats.
-The most common species of golovach are described below.
+The most commonly encountered species of bighead are described below.

 Golovachi